AUTHORS

 • Demo video (up to one minute)

-• SPECIAL SUBMISSION PROCESS: rapid review papers are not directly submitted via the submission site, but, instead, through the following process:
+• SPECIAL SUBMISSION PROCESS: rapid review papers are not directly submitted via the PCS submission site, but, instead, through the following process:

 • Step 2: The Program Chairs will create a custom PCS submission link for your specific rapid review paper and will send that link to you within one (1) business day after receiving your previously reviewed paper; however, if your rapid review paper is received after the rapid review paper submission cap has been reached (see IMPORTANT NOTES below), you will be notified that your rapid review paper will be put on a waitlist for possible review.